banggok/ERC20/README.md

-A fork ERC20 standard based on https://ethereum.org/token
+A fork of ERC20 standard example based on https://ethereum.org/token

 Changes:
 - use Compiler 0.4.21